Dhadhazi/quote-generator/README.md

 This is a simple practice JavaScript quote genertor
 * Fething the data from API
-* DInserting a random quote into the DOM on load
+* Inserting a random quote into the DOM on load
 * Load a new quote on a button 'New Quote"
 * Tweet the quote on with 'Twitter' button